labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/intro.md

 # Introduction

-**Objectives:**

-- Create a new primitive type in Python
-- Implement essential methods for making a functional primitive type
-- Learn about Python's object protocol

-In most Python programs, you use built-in primitive types such as `int`, `float`, and `str` to represent data.
-However, Python also allows you to create your own types.
-The standard library includes modules like `decimal` and `fractions` that implement custom primitive types.
-You can create your own primitive types by understanding the underlying protocols that make Python objects work.
+In this lab, you will learn how to create a new primitive type in Python and implement essential methods for it.
+You'll also gain an understanding of Python's object protocol.
+In most Python programs, built - in primitive types like `int`, `float`, and `str` are used to represent data.
+However, Python enables you to create custom types, as seen in modules like `decimal` and `fractions` in the standard library.

-In this lab, you will create a new primitive type called `MutInt` (Mutable Integer), which unlike Python's immutable integers, can be modified after creation.
-This exercise will demonstrate the fundamental principles needed to create a fully functional primitive type in Python.
+In this lab, you will create a new primitive type named `MutInt` (Mutable Integer).
+Unlike Python's immutable integers, `MutInt` can be modified after creation.
+This exercise will showcase the fundamental principles required to create a fully functional primitive type in Python.